cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 This command automatically **creates** the transaction, **signs** it using the account's private key, and **broadcasts** it to the specified peer node.

 There are several required and optional flags for transaction creation.
 The `--from` flag specifies which [account](./03-accounts.md) the transaction is originating from.
-For example, if the transaction is sending coins, the funds will be drawn from the specified `from` address.
+For example, if the transaction is sending coins, the funds are drawn from the specified `from` address.

 #### Gas and Fees